 What We Considered

 Brands like Huber and Stelling deserve to be on this list, but many banjo players will never get to the level where the price or limited availability of one of these instruments makes sense.
-So, we judged companies on three factors.
+Both of these companies would be on a list for best professional banjo and make some of the best banjos in the world, but we left them off this list.
+With that being said, we judged companies on three factors.

 Many people are either to inexperienced or have to tight of a budget for many of the high-end, custom build manufacturers.
 While it would be nice to list the Hubers, Gibsons, and Stellings of the world, it wouldn’t do our average reader much good.